- Our Impact

 Organized agricultural training for families, helping increase their food production through improved farming techniques.

-Worked to promote that families use the services of the health center rather than rely on negative cultural or traditional health practices.
+Worked to encourage families to use the services of the health center rather than rely on negative cultural or traditional health practices.

 Trained health councils and community care coalitions on HIV and AIDS prevention and awareness.
 These groups are now educating families and providing care for orphans, vulnerable children, and those living with the illness.